martaluc/powerlaw-ppi-network/README.md

 ```

 #### Download data from Zenodo
-Download [here](https://doi.org/10.5281/zenodo.7695121) the required data (databases.zip), put it in the GitHub repository and unzip it.
+Download [here](https://doi.org/10.5281/zenodo.7695121) the required data (databases.zip), move it in the GitHub repository and unzip it.

 #### Docker
 1) Download Docker, following the instructions described [here](https://docs.docker.com/engine/).
 Keep in mind that you will need root permissions to both install and run Docker.
 Then you can pull the Docker image from [Docker Hub](https://hub.docker.com/r/ma10r02t90a/powerlaw-ppi):